 For many postpartum families, traveling to see a therapist for support is just too difficult.
 We are pleased to now offer virtual appointments to allow us to reach out and provide a bridge connecting the support of the maternity unit to the client’s home and family.

 Our services can be accessed in several ways.
 We may be contacted by a member of your care team during your maternity stay.
 With your permission they can make a referral and provide intake information and presenting concerns.
 We also welcome self referrals; new mothers may be unsure what to make of their feelings and may wish to to have a thorough assessment done to better understand if they are at risk for PPD.
 And, we also accept referrals from family members, friends and your health care professionals.

-While our assessment continues throughout the 3 sessions we work with our client on specific wellness goals to focus on.
+While our assessment continues throughout subsequent sessions, we work with our client on specific wellness goals to focus on.
 We educate both the client and her family about maternal mood disorders, and we provide reassurance that treatment leads to recovery.

 Maternal Mental Health

 As many as 15 to 20% of women experience significant symptoms of depression or anxiety when becoming a parent.
 These illnesses are treatable.
 We can help.
 There is no need to continue to suffer alone.
 There are a number of helpful and evidenced based treatments to help you feel better.

 Depression can occur during pregnancy (antepartum) or following child birth (postpartum) and is more common than people realize.

 Approximately 15% of women experience postpartum depression and 10% experience depression during pregnancy.
 Perinatal depression is the most common complication of childbirth.

 Symptoms can begin during pregnancy or within the first year following childbirth.
 They can include: